 Students should understand that the Disability & Access Center provides consultations to the academic units based solely on students’ needs and the impact disabilities may have on specific courses.
 Academic units determine whether or not a particular course or assignment is fundamental to degree programs.
 Consideration of a course substitution is done on a case-by-case basis and requires the following actions by the student with a disability:

-2. The student must write a letter to the appropriate academic dean (e.g., Liberal Arts, Allied Health and Public Services, Technical Education, Business, Math and Sciences).
+The student must write a letter to the appropriate academic dean (e.g., Liberal Arts, Health Sciences and Homeland Security, Technical Education, Business, Math and Sciences).

 This letter should include:

 - The student’s name, address, student ID number and major;

 - The name of the course where the substitution is requested;

 - An explanation of the disability and its impact;

 - A history of any previous attempts to complete the course in question;